regulaforensics/FaceSDK-web-openapi/README.md

 * [Python](https://github.com/regulaforensics/FaceSDK-web-python-client) 3.5+ client
 * [C# (WORKS ONLY ON 3.0+ VERSION)](https://github.com/regulaforensics/FaceSDK-web-csharp-client) client for .NET & .NET Core

+## Updating clients according to the current spec

+To update clients, use `update clients` GitHub action.
+Specify title PR and press run.
+For each client **PR** with changes will be created.

+:warning: NOTE: Static typed clients, such as Java or C#, require adding all new **enums** to `update-models.sh` ENUM_MAPPINGS section.

+:warning: NOTE: For some clients generator produces not-valid client code.
+See `update-models.sh` for ad-hocks fixing generator issues.

+:warning: NOTE: Do **not edit** generated code.
+Create wrappers, decorators, etc in ext folder.

 ##  Scheme validation
 ```
 docker run --rm -v "${PWD}:/local" openapitools/openapi-generator-cli validate --recommend -i /local/index.yml